elunna/nerfhack-changelog/README.md

 * When you polymorph into a 'nolimbs' monster, you are able to slip out of a ball & chain (Evil)
 * Escape from controlled polymorph prompt no longer causes random poly (xnh).
 * Polymorphing into a horned monster destroys flimsy or cloth helms.
+* Being polymorphed into a wandering form will sometimes make you wander.

 ### Elbereth and Scare Monster
 * Conflict negates Elbereth and scare monster protection (Evil)